 At present, there are no cmdlets to encrypt or decrypt files.
 The System.IO.FileInfo class, however, has two methods you can use: Encrypt() and Decrypt().
 These instance methods encrypt and decrypt a file based on EFS certificates (which Windows can automatically generate).
 You can use these .NET methods to encrypt or decrypt a file without using the GUI.

-As you saw in “Examining .NET Classes,” you can pipe any object to the Get-Member cmdlet to discover the methods for the object.
+As you saw in the Examining .NET Classes recipe, you can pipe any object to the Get-Member cmdlet to discover the methods for the object.
 Discovering the specific property names and property value types is simple and easy – no guessing or prayer-based text parsing, so beloved by Linux admins.

 Getting ready